Eat a Mango: Releases

-Eat a Mango was released on CD in 1995 by both Gallo Record Company and Fresh Music, an independent record label in South Africa.
+Eat a Mango was released on CD in 1995 by Gallo Record Company (located in South Africa) and Fresh Records (located in the United Kingdom).
 The two releases had different visual designs.
-The Gallo Record Company later reissued Eat a Mango for digital distribution via Amazon Music, eMusic, iTunes, and Spotify.
+The Gallo Record Company later reissued Eat a Mango for digital distribution via Amazon Music, eMusic, iTunes, Spotify, Deezer, and other marketplaces.
 They reissued it on CD in 2011, in a release that also included the band's 1990 album, Hometalk.
 This CD reissue was part of the label's "Two on One Collection" series.
 Both this edition and the digital release omit the song "New World (Beneath Our Feet)", and include "We Are Waiting"—a song that originally appeared on Hometalk.

+Launch party

+A launch party for the album took place in Hong Kong in September 1995, shortly before the band embarked on their first Asian tour.
+The party was hosted by Michael Farr and his wife Lettie, as Farr was South Africa's Consul-General to Hong Kong and Macau.

 Reception

 Drum magazine gave the album a favourable review, describing it as "a rocking collection of upbeat sounds celebrating life and love the Southern African way".
 The reviewer praised the album for being catchy and danceable, but added the following criticism: "The only negative thing I can say about this album is that some of the tracks sound too much like 'Dance Some More' and 'Another Country', which were big hits for the band.
 Perhaps they should explore some new ground."